 8. How do you manage the risks?

 Are there risks, which may influence your company?
 (NO usually means, that you have no idea about the threads that could jeopardize your company).
 Have you assigned the person, who regularly monitors the risks?
-Do you have a strategy, how to evaluate and eliminate the possible impact of the risks involved?
+Do you have a strategy, on how to evaluate and eliminate the possible impact of the risks involved?
 Do you maintain a list of the risks?
 Do you check, if the projects are correctly implementing the risk strategy?

 9. How do you communicate?

 Do you have any regulations on how to communicate inside the company?
 Should any serious decision or authorization be sent via Email or SMS?
 Are there any delays, which the person must answer to?
-Do you check if the message, which was sent out, was received by all recipients and was correctly understood?
+Do you check if the message, that was sent out, was received by all recipients and was correctly understood?
 Is the communication (for example Emails) stored for audit purposes?
 How are the projects communicating with a company environment?

 10. Who makes the decisions?